MME for Mating Correspondences: Introduction

 \begin{theorem} For any two rational maps $R$ and $S$ of degree at least $2$, the correspondence $\mathcal{F}_{R,S}$ is weakly-modular.
-Furthermore, if $(R,S)\in\mathcal{K}'$, $\mathcal{F}_{R,S}$ is not modular. \end{theorem} In \cite{Mat22}, the author proved that for every $a\in\mathcal{K}$, there exist Borel probability measures $\mu_-$ and $\mu_+$ so that for all but at most 2 values of $z_0\in\mathbb{C}$,
+Furthermore, if $(R,S)\in\mathcal{K}'$, $\mathcal{F}_{R,S}$ is not modular. \end{theorem} In \cite{Mat23}, the author proved that for every $a\in\mathcal{K}$, there exist Borel probability measures $\mu_-$ and $\mu_+$ so that for all but at most 2 values of $z_0\in\mathbb{C}$,

 weakly, as $n\to\infty$.
 It is also shown that periodic points equidistribute, both with and without multiplicity.
-Moreover, the measures $\mu_-$ and $\mu_+$ are constructed from the measure of maximal entropy of \cite{FreLopMan83} and \cite{Lju83} for the quadratic map $P_A$.
-We have the following theorem.
-We consider the topological entropy $h$ in \cite{DinSib08II} and the metric entropy $h_\mu$ in \cite{VivSir22}, for which they have a Half-Variational Principle.
-We have the following theorems \\ \begin{theorem} The measures $\mu_-$ and $\mu_+$ maximize entropy for $\F$ and $\F^{-1}$, respectively. \end{theorem}
+Moreover, the measures $\mu_-$ and $\mu_+$ are constructed from the measure of maximal entropy of Freire,Lopez and Ma\~n\'e in \cite{FreLopMan83}, and Lyubich in \cite{Lju83} for the quadratic map $P_A$.
+Dinh and Sibony prove Gromov's inequality for holomorphic correspondences in \cite{DinSib08II}, and Vivas and Sirvent prove a Half-Variational Principle for metric entropy in \cite{VivSir22}.
+A natural question is when can we find a \emph{measure of maximal entropy} (MME), meaning a measure that makes metric and topological entropies coincide, and further, when they equal $\log\max d$ for $d$-to-$d$ correspondences.